ndeadly/MissionControl/README.md

 Intercepting initialisation IPC commands also allows homebrew to properly make use of the `bluetooth` service.
 Normally, calling any of the IPC commands that would initialise or finalise system events would either crash the console, or invalidate the event handles held by system processes.
 With `btdrv.mitm` we are able to hand out alternative event handles when homebrew attempts to initialise an interface, and redirect the real system events to those instead of the events held by system processes.

-IPS patches to the `bluetooth` module are provided to enable the pairing of Wii/WiiU and other controllers that makes use of legacy pincode pairing, Xbox Elite 2 Wireless controllers, and to relax device class checks added on newer firmwares to also allow devices identifying as keyboard or joystick to be connected.
+exefs patches to the `bluetooth` module are provided to enable the pairing of Wii/WiiU and other controllers that makes use of legacy pincode pairing, Xbox Elite 2 Wireless controllers, and to relax device class checks added on newer firmwares to also allow devices identifying as keyboard or joystick to be connected.

+exefs patches to the `btm` module have been added to skip over calls to `nn::bluetooth::hal::CloseHidConnection` when a controller fails to respond correctly to the broadcom vendor command sent by `nn::bluetooth::hal::SetTsi`.
+This prevents all affected controllers from being disconnected immediately after connection, and eliminates the need to manually flag certain controllers with a `settsi_disable.flag` file.

 The `btm` service is now also MITM'd, allowing for faking controller names on the fly while retaining the original names in the pairing database.